muziejus/javascripting-english-major/8-webpage.md

    [images](https://v4-alpha.getbootstrap.com/content/images/) and give your image rounded corners.
 1. Add some jQuery to `scripts.js` that selects one (and only one) `<p>` element and uses `.addClass` to add the “lead” class to it.
+Style that class in some distinct way.

 </section>